 1.19.
-These areas are protected by SBCLP 2026 and the BENP objective is 'to protect and enhance the heritage and historic sites within the Neighbourhood Plan area for the benefit of present and future residents and the community.'
+These areas are protected by the Development Plan and the BENP objective is 'to protect and enhance the heritage and historic sites within the Neighbourhood Plan area for the benefit of present and future residents and the community.'